 The first prenatal visit

 The initial visit is usually the longest visit.
-Be sure to set aside plenty of time to ask questions and discuss concerns with Dr. Jenkins.
+Be sure to set aside plenty of time to ask questions and discuss concerns with Physicians at Jenkins Obstetrics, Gynecology & Reproductive Medicine.
 Typically scheduled around the 8th week, the doctor may see you even earlier if there is a history of pregnancy complications, medical conditions like high blood pressure, or symptoms such as spotting or severe nausea.

 Expect the first of many blood tests throughout your pregnancy.
 Blood count and type will be detected, along with diseases such as hepatitis B, and the Rh factor protein found in red blood cells.
 If the mother lacks the protein or the father has it, the pregnancy will probably require special care.